Procter & Gamble Says Peltz Has Lost Bid for Board Seat; He Disagrees -- 4th Update

-CINCINNATI – Activist investor Nelson Peltz narrowly lost his bid to win a board seat at Procter & Gamble Co., a campaign that divided the company's investors and will put added pressure on the global giant to prove its big brands can still boost sales.
+CINCINNATI – Activist investor Nelson Peltz narrowly lost his bid to win a board seat at Procter & Gamble Co., but his campaign isn't going away, promising to keep pressure on P&G to change.

 Continue Reading Below

-After waging the largest and most expensive proxy fight in U.S. history, P&G said Tuesday that a preliminary tally showed all 11 current directors had been re-elected, without disclosing the vote count.
+After waging the largest and most expensive proxy fight in U.S. history, P&G said Tuesday a preliminary vote tally showed all 11 current directors had been re-elected, without disclosing the count.

-"We will continue to respectfully engage with Nelson Peltz, whose input we value," P&G chief executive David Taylor said after declaring victory to cheers and a standing ovation from a crowd of shareholders, who had gathered at P&G's Cincinnati headquarters.
+"We will continue to respectfully engage with Nelson Peltz, whose input we value," P&G chief executive David Taylor said after declaring victory to cheers and a standing ovation from shareholders at the company's headquarters.
+The two sides spent at least $60 million and crisscrossed the country to win shareholder support.

 Continue Reading Below